agility/agilitycms-nextjs-starter-authenticated-routes/README.md

 # Agility CMS & Next.js Starter with Authenticated Routes, Authenticated Components & Authenticated Files

-This build is a little bit different than the main repo.
-It uses user permissions instead of token roles.

 This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building sites using Next.js and Agility CMS.

 [New to Agility CMS?
 Sign up for a FREE account](https://agilitycms.com/free)